 What fun is it to be jacked if you can't go out and enjoy life?

-Frequent drinking can stunt muscle growth, although the effect is surprisingly minor, and it depends what exactly is consumed (beer, wine, liquor, mixed drinks, etc.).
+Frequent drinking can stunt muscle growth, although the effect is surprisingly minor, and it depends heavily on what exactly is consumed (beer, wine, liquor, mixed drinks, etc.).

 The sugars and carbs in beers and wine (and some mixed drinks) can pack on unwanted body fat.